 Blood gives a lot of information about what is going on in your body.
 Crucial blood tests may determine what is causing your scalp discomfort and hair loss.

-Hair loss blood tests look at your iron levels (including ferritin, iron stores), your red and white blood cells, minerals and vitamins, folic acid and your thyroid.
+Hair loss blood tests look at your iron levels (including ferritin, and iron stores), your red and white blood cells, minerals and vitamins, folic acid, and your thyroid.
 Blood tests will also be performed regularly throughout your course of treatment to ensure that the medication or other treatment prescribed is working effectively.

 You can request blood tests from your GP.
-A GP will read the tests differently to a trichologist.
+A GP will read the tests differently from a trichologist.
 What appears normal and healthy to a GP may not to a trichologist, who is looking for specific hair loss-related markers.
 A trichologist can read into the results to find out what is causing your hair loss.

 Your trichologist and their assistant will take time (usually around 40-50 minutes) to thoroughly examine your hair and scalp.
 This initial consultation helps your trichologist ascertain scalp conditions and possible irritations and analyse what may be causing your hair loss or scalp issues.
 Your hair can provide your trichologist with many tell-tell signs of underlying conditions contributing to hair loss.